 - Government buildings.

 Have you recently been injured in a slip and fall accident in Fort Lauderdale?
-Call the premises liability attorneys at Lavent Law for immediate legal assistance.
+Call the premises liability attorneys at Lavent Law, P.A. for immediate legal assistance.

 What Causes Slip and Fall Accidents?